SacredFisher/SacredFisher.github.io/_posts/ai-ml/2025-05-29-Dissecting-Attention.md

 This is what makes ALBERT's results so puzzling.
 ALBERT employs aggressive parameter sharing across transformer layers, what the paper refers to as **cross-layer parameter sharing**.
 The same attention weights (queries, keys, and values) are reused across all 12 layers.
 It even experiments with sharing the FFN weights as well to surprisingly similar results.
 There are a few other optimizations like factorizing the embedding so that the first hidden layer is independent of the embedding size, as well as using only masked language modeling (MLM) as a task for training since it was demonstrated that this training strategy was more effective than the original BERT paper’s strategy of using both MLM and next sentence prediction.
 However, since these are less important to the attention weights being shared, I’ll limit my discussion of these changes.

-The result? **ALBERT-base matches or exceeds BERT-base performance while using only 18M parameters instead of 110M** - a 70% reduction.
+The result? **ALBERT-base matches or exceeds BERT-base performance while using only 18M parameters instead of 110M** - a 83% reduction.
 When they tested different sharing strategies, they found:

 - Sharing only attention parameters: minimal performance loss (~1-2%)
-- Sharing only feed-forward parameters: moderate performance loss (~3-4%)
+- Sharing only feed-forward parameters: moderate performance loss (~2-3%)
-- Sharing both attention and FFN parameters: larger but still acceptable loss (~5-7%)
+- Sharing both attention and FFN parameters: larger but still acceptable loss (~3-4%)

 The fact that attention sharing works better than FFN sharing directly contradicts our understanding.
 Feed-forward networks are often viewed as "parameter storage" - collections of learned facts and transformations.
 If anything should be shareable, it should be these fact-storage components, not the dynamic attention mechanisms that supposedly need to specialize for different levels of abstraction.
 Yet we see the opposite dynamic here.
 Note that sharing both attention and FFN parameters creates an architecture that is basically one ‘real’ layer getting passed the information over and over again–a step back towards the RNN structure that transformers evolved from.
 The mystery still remains that sharing attention parameters results in little to no performance loss.
+The paper explains this as possible due to redundancy in transformer layers, where similar features are learned from between the layers.

 ## The Broader Landscape of Parameter Sharing